spatie/nova-translatable/README.md

 ### Customizing the name of a translatable

 By default translatable fields get ` ($locale)` appended to their name.
-You can customize this behaviour globally by calling `displayLocalizedNameByDefaultUsing` on `Translatable`.
+You can customize this behaviour globally by providing a closure to `displayLocalizedNameByDefaultUsing` on `Translatable`.
+This callback will be used to render the localized field names.

 ```php
 Translatable::displayLocalizedNameByDefaultUsing(function(Field $field, string $locale) {